 Communication is at the core of our curriculum, whether it be in debating, public speaking or in purposeful and accurate written responses.
 We want our students to be confident participants in the world around them through the sensitivity and understanding they bring to their writing, speaking and literary studies.
 We believe in the transformative power of literature and want every student to love reading.
 Students are actively encouraged to read widely and thoughtfully through bespoke library sessions and the engaging, provocative and challenging texts studied throughout the Senior School.

-Film and Media Studies are creative subjects that are dependent upon technology.
+Film Studies is a technology dependent, creative subject.
 We encourage our students to explore and utilise the wealth of media creation tools available to them in our custom built Media Technology area where they can plan and film their practical assignments.

 Our teaching classrooms are equipped with a full complement of iMac computers loaded with a range of software packages to support video editing, animation, sound design, compositing and graphic design.